PRESS RELEASE: Historic Bungaree Station celebrates 175th Anniversary

 On Saturday 26 August, families whose histories are entwined with that of Bungaree will re-enact the Jesuit Brother’s defining journey in reverse – walking vine cuttings from Sevenhill Cellars back to Bungaree to plant and mark the property’s 175 year anniversary.

 It is clear that more than just Australia’s sheep flock and the Clare Valley wine industry have been influenced by this iconic property – at times there were over 50 staff and their families living on the village-like property, with shearing teams often doubling this number, so it is hardly surprising that many of their descendants will be joining the Hawker family in making this pilgrimage.

-The day will be a celebration of both wine and wool, beginning with a presentation of the vine cuttings by Brother John May (OBE) of Sevenhill Cellars and culminate with a cocktail function at Bungaree, in one of Australia’s oldest working woolsheds.
+The day will be a celebration of both wine and wool, beginning with a presentation of the vine cuttings by Brother John May (AM) of Sevenhill Cellars and culminate with a cocktail function at Bungaree, in one of Australia’s oldest working woolsheds.

 Bungaree’s historic woolshed will also be central to further celebrations later in the year, with the 175th annual shearing of this property’s famed sheep flock on 3 – 6 October being open to the public, with daily guided tours, demonstrations of artisan trades and special displays.

 Notes to the Editor: